Apply

 At UHart’s Department of Mathematics, our professors are invested in your success.
 We are here to help you reach your career goals, whether that includes business, engineering, teaching, or applying to graduate school.
 Our class sizes are small and collaborative, so you’ll spend time analyzing and solving real-world math problems with your classmates.

-We offer four undergraduate mathematics programs:
+We offer three undergraduate mathematics programs:

 Our new Bachelor of Science in Data Science program offers two degree tracks; Computer Science/Mathematics, and Business.
 You study computational mathematics, statistical methods, as well as best practices in data visualization to gain skills that can be applied to a career with a variety of businesses and organizations.